Noorb7188/autocomplete-nn/README.md

 :muscle: It was very challenging because we have been exposed to these materials just for day and a half, we couldn't put all the pieces together, but we tried our best to learn through coding this app.

-If we had more time we surely would would finish the app untill the end till the last detail , and try new things we haven't learn even like `xmlhttprequest`. :no_good:
+If we had more time we surely would finish the app untill the end till the last detail , and try new things we haven't learn even like `xmlhttprequest`. :no_good: